 Research your target audience and your competitors.

 Carefully research your target market and see who your competitors are and define what you do that they don’t do.
 One big mistake organizations often make, is that it’s not about who YOU think your competitors are, it’s about who your CUSTOMERS think your competitors are.

 If you are re-branding, know how your brand makes your customers feel.
 Ask 20 of your most loyal customers to name one word that they would use to describe your brand.
 If the twenty responses all come back different, you need to work on your Consistency.
 If the large majority of them don’t meet the message you were hoping to send, then you need work on the Clarity of your communications.

 Branding is about the emotional experience for your target audience.
 Exceptional branding provides a sense of comfort, acceptance, yet inspiration to keep your clients coming back for more.

 What do you do that nobody else does?

 “Outstanding Customer Service” doesn’t count.
 EVERYONE says that.

 This is called your Value Proposition and how you express that (the tone of your communications and the style of your writing) is your Brand Voice.
 This is perhaps the most fundamental and most overlooked part of branding.
-We build and market websites for over 100 businesses a year and the single most obvious thing we see with the ones that fail is that they have not created a useful business in the first place.
-It’s tough when you get a failing business that wants a spiffy new logo or website to revitalize their brand when it’s plain as day that the real culprit is much more fundamental.
+We build and market websites for over 100 businesses a year and the single most obvious thing we see with the ones that fail is that they can’t answer this question.

 Every organization, no matter how small, has the opportunity to revolutionize their business.
 Do something none of your competitors have ever done before, take a position that’s bold and imaginative, paint a picture of the future that your customers want to live in, and then put your whole company into motion creating that vision.